thackmaster/561softwarestatustracker/README.md

 # FAQ
-An extensive FAQ can be found in the [WIKI](https://github.com/thackmaster/561softwarestatustracker/wiki) tab.
+An extensive FAQ can be found in the [:question: Wiki](https://github.com/thackmaster/561softwarestatustracker/wiki) tab.